ramiroaznar/blog/_pages/about.md

 title: About me
 ---

 I am an Environmental Biologist.
-Working as a Support Engineer at Planet.
+Working as a Geospatial Data Engineer at Planet.
 Previously I was working at CARTO.
-I teach cartography and data visualization at Shifta and Tramontana Institute.
+I teach cartography and data visualization at Shifta (ELISAVA) and Tramontana Institute.